KierRoman/AOT-Whack-a-Mole/readme.md

     - BroCode (A Youtube Channel)
     - W3Schools

-- Technologies
+## Technologies
     - Javascript
     - CSS
     - HTML

-- Next Steps:
+## Next Steps:
-In the future I would like to take time to deploy a functional timer that counts down and ends the game when the timer runs out.
+In the future I would like to take time to touch up the overall design of the game and possibly make an interactive home page that greets the user before loading the game page.

+## Conatct

+Kier Roman -kierroman@gmail.com